 Don’t: make a habit out of playing with your ring

-We all have nervous habits.
-Some of us crack our knuckles or bite our nails, but once you have some new bling on your hand, do your best to refrain from making a habit out of playing with it, especially when out in public.
+We all have nervous habits– some of us crack our knuckles or bite our nails.
+Once you have some new bling on your hand, do your best to refrain from making a habit out of playing with it, especially out in public.
 All it takes is one slip for your ring to fall off your finger and end up lost between the car seats or on the floor in a crowded room.

 Do: know when to take your ring off

-Your ring is durable, but it’s best to take it off during “hands-on” activities like painting, crafting, housework, working out, and gardening.
-Not only will wearing your ring during these activities dirty your ring quicker but you may risk damaging your ring beyond repair.
-Play it safe and take your rings off for these activities and store them in a safe place.
+Your ring is durable, but it’s best to take it off during “hands-on” activities, such as painting, crafting, housework, weight lifting, and gardening.
+Not only will wearing your ring during these activities dirty your ring, but you may risk damaging your ring beyond repair.
+Play it safe and take your rings off for these activities and store them in a secure place.